-Claire lives in London with her composer husband and their three children, and Chichester where they sail.
-She is an active member of the Church of England and the Telegraph Hill community.
+Claire lives in South East London with her family.
+She is a keen sailor, cyclist, theatre and concert goer, and she is an active member of All Saints Peckham.
 She is also a member of the William Blake Society which, in 2013, illustrated and made available her dramatization of The Marriage of Heaven and Hell, first broadcast on Radio 3.
 Since 2014 Claire has been building up a collection of recordings of alumni and ex members of staff for Dulwich College Archives.

 Claire set up the company in 2009, but she had the original idea for it when she made a recording of her grandmother Molly Ullman in the 1980s.
 That monologue has given great pleasure to her great-grandchildren and her wider family of the next generation.
 You can hear a miniature of it on the listen page.

 Claire can travel to any part of the UK to make a recording.